Skip to main content

 BAG data

-For the next step, don't forget to show the BAG data again using the icon and re-enable the BAG data there.
+For the next step, remember to show the BAG data again via the icon and re-enable the BAG data.

-As mentioned earlier, we can now start placing Homes to visualize the plan with.
-For this we can draw from 4 sources:
+As mentioned earlier, we can now place Homes to visualize the plan.
+You can draw from four sources:

-• Mass Volumes (Masses with width x depth dimension with roof shape)
+• Mass Volumes (Masses with width x depth and roof shape)

 • Models (Models without options)